 - Until his thirties, Newton believed in Christianity as he was born in an Anglican family.

-- However, after dealing with the biblical literalism or biblicism (a literal interpretation of the Bible), his work is now divided as religious tracts and occult studies (exploration work of chronology, alchemy (ancient natural philosophy) and Biblical interpretation).
+- However, after dealing with biblical literalism or biblicism (a literal interpretation of the Bible), his work is now divided into religious tracts and occult studies (exploration work of chronology, alchemy (ancient natural philosophy), and Biblical interpretation).

 - Isaac Newton had monotheistic thoughts and believed in the existence of only one God that created and sustains the world and Universe

-- His beliefs have recently been described as heretic.
+- His beliefs have recently been described as a heretic.

 19. Isaac Newton Family

 - Isaac Newton’s family included:

 - Isaac Newton Sr. (father)

 - Ann Newton (grandmother)